swisscheesey/4402-Database/README.md

 2. Build the project using Maven and run the main class using the Spring Boot application.

-## FRONT END START

-1. Open any terminal and navigate to the "gsim-frontend" directory
+3. Open any terminal and navigate to the "gsim-frontend" directory

-2. Install project dependencies npm install
+4. Install project dependencies: npm install

-3. Start dev server
+5. Start dev server:
    npm start

 ## TEAM MEMBERS